Cornel Wilde: Producer and director

 Wilde produced, directed and starred in two films for Theodora that were released through Paramount Pictures: The Devil's Hairpin (1957), a car-racing drama, and Maracaibo (1958).
 Wilde called them "an acceptable A-B, meaning a picture with a B budget but A pretensions".

 He had the lead in Edge of Eternity (1959) for director Don Siegel.
 In 1959 it was announced he would produce and star in two films for Columbia, the first being Caves of the Night.

 Wilde went to Italy to star in Constantine and the Cross (1962).
 In Britain, he wrote, produced, directed and starred in Lancelot and Guinevere (1963).
+The sets from the film were also used for the 1963 comedy film The Mouse on the Moon.

 Wilde produced, directed, and starred in The Naked Prey (1965), in which he played a man stripped naked and chased by hunters from an African tribe that was affronted by the behavior of other members of his safari party.
 The original script was largely based on a true historical incident about a trapper named John Colter being pursued by Blackfeet Indians in Wyoming.
 Lower shooting costs, tax breaks, and material and logistical assistance offered by Rhodesia persuaded Wilde and the other producers to shoot the film on location in Rhodesia (now Zimbabwe).
 It is probably his most highly regarded film as director.

 Wilde followed this with a war movie, Beach Red (1967), shot in the Philippines.
 He announced Namugongo, another movie in Africa, about the White Fathers missionaries in the Kingdom of Buganda, but it was never made.
 He had a supporting role in The Comic (1969), directed by Carl Reiner.

 He wrote, produced, and directed the science fiction film No Blade of Grass (1970).
 (Note: Wilde's script contribution was credited under the pseudonym "Jefferson Pascal".)
 Later he wrote, directed, and starred in the exploitation film Sharks' Treasure, a 1975 film released during the "Shark Fever" of the mid-1970s in the wake of the success of Peter Benchley's Jaws.
 (Note: When pre-production began at Columbia Pictures in 1968, the film's working title was The Raging Sea, later altered to The Treasure.
 Sharks' Treasure was chosen by United Artists, who ultimately distributed it.)

 At the end of the decade, he acted in The Norseman (1978) and The Fifth Musketeer (1979).
 On the small screen, Wilde appeared as an unethical surgeon in the 1971 Night Gallery episode "Deliveries in the Rear", and portrayed an anthropologist in the 1972 TV movie Gargoyles.